 Charlie Barr Project

 I am very excited and honoured to be collaborating with a good sailor friend of mine Alasdair Purves.
 I met Alasdair whilst sailing on the three masted schooner Atlantic at San Tropez in 2018.
 Alasdair is the Great Grandson of Charlie Barr the three times winner of the Americas Cup and one of the most illustrious names in yachting history.
 Alasdair is currently working on a film project to tell the story of his famous ancestor.
 I was so excited and honoured when he asked if I could produce a series of paintings that would help tell Charlies story.
+Below are a selection of the paintings of Charlies Yachts ive completed to date.
+Please check back as more of Charlies yachts are added.

 Charlie captained and raced in some of the most famous yachts ever built.
 He raced Minerva the crack 40 footer that swept all before her in America , Then Herreshoffs 46 footers Gloriana and Wasp not to mention racing Navahoe against the Kings Britannia in England in 1893.